k-hruthik/k-hruthik/README.md

 ## About Me

 <p align="center">
-Aspiring Data Scientist with a degree in CSE (AI-ML) from Sreyas Institute of Engineering & Technology, I have hands-on experience in data analysis, machine learning, and AI from internships at Unified Mentor, CodSoft, and Afame Technologies.
-As a Data Analytics Engineer, I focus on optimizing sales performance.
-My technical skills include Python, SQL, and data visualization tools, and I am passionate about leveraging data to drive insights and make informed decisions.
-Currently, I'm seeking opportunities to apply my expertise in data science and contribute to impactful projects.
+I'm a Machine Learning Engineer with a degree in Computer Science and Engineering (AI & ML) from Sreyas Institute of Engineering & Technology.
+I have gained practical experience through internships at  Techwave,  Afame Technologies, CodSoft, ,Unified Mentor.
+My work includes building ML models, deploying AI solutions, and driving insights through data analytics.
+I’m passionate about AI, NLP, computer vision, and generative models, and I continuously seek opportunities to contribute to impactful, real-world projects using data.
 </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>